-Endotoxin: ≤1.0 EU/ml
+Endotoxin: <1.0 EU/ml

-Storage/Stability: The product ships on frozen gel packs with storage at 2-10° C recommended.
+Storage/Stability: The product ships on gel ice and storage at 2-10° C is recommended.
 Do not freeze.
 The expiration date is printed on the product label and certificate of analysis for each specific lot.
 The expiration date is applicable when product is handled and stored as directed.